 Many of us have curiosity about what do chemical engineers do.
 Chemical engineers have been improving our well-being for over a century.
 From the development of small, fast computer chips to innovation in the chemical industry.
 Chemical engineers develop and design chemical manufacturing processes.
 Chemical engineers attribute applications of principles associated with chemistry, physics, biology, and mathematics to solve problems involving the production or use of chemicals, fuels, drugs, food, and many other products.

-The discipline ‘chemical engineering’ is often used to describe a wide field of engineering nature.
+The discipline of chemical engineering is often used to describe a wide field of engineering nature.
 Chemical engineering is to turn raw materials into useful, everyday products.
-The clothing we wear, we eat and drink.
+The clothing we wear, eat and drink.
 Many are unsure about the amount of chemistry involved in a chemical engineering degree.

 A chemical engineer is someone who influences different areas of technology through the process of designing and designing processes for production, conversion, innovation, and quality standards.
 The chemical engineer will do this to solve any problem with the product, using physics, mathematics, chemistry, and biology.
 Chemical engineers work in almost every industry and affect production directly or indirectly.